Mildred Mottahedeh

 Mildred Ruth Mottahedeh (née Wurtzel; August 7, 1908 – February 17, 2000) was an American collector of ceramics, businessperson, and philanthropist.
 With her husband, Rafi Y. Mottahedeh, she co-founded Mottahedeh & Company, a designer and supplier of luxury porcelain based on historical models or direct replicas.
 The couple also gathered a large personal collection of antiques, mainly Chinese export porcelain.

 Mottahedeh was born in New Jersey and moved to New York City while still a child.
 There she met and married Rafi Mottahedeh, and the couple began importing antique porcelain to sell in America.
 Around World War II, they shifted their focus to producing reproductions of and original pieces based on antiques.
 The company grew to supply reproductions to museums and other prominent institutions.
 Many of the pieces were designed by Mildred, who handled much of the company's designs and production.
 She traveled widely for the company and rose to the position of president after her husband's death.

-Mottahedeh's private porcelain collection was considered one of the finest in the world and she also engaged in philanthropic efforts, traveling around the world to advise local artisans.
+Mottahedeh's private porcelain collection was considered one of the finest in the world.
+She also engaged in philanthropic efforts, traveling around the world to advise local artisans.
 She served as a representative for the Baháʼí Faith, notably to the United Nations.

 Early life

 Mildred Ruth Wurtzel was born on August 7, 1908, in Sea Bright, New Jersey, to Flora Margolius and Jacob B. Wurtzel.
 Her father was the owner of a grocery in Seabright and her mother was the daughter of Joseph Margolius, who owned the Hotel Brighton in Long Branch, New Jersey.
 They married in 1903 in an Orthodox Jewish wedding.
 By 1911 the couple was in the process of getting a divorce, and Mildred was living with her three siblings and her mother.

 She was educated at the Garfield Avenue School in Long Branch and attended the New Jersey College for Women.
 By the time she was thirteen she had moved to New York City and begun to collect Japanese prints after winning one in a contest.
 At around the age of 19, she converted to Protestantism from Judaism, before becoming a Bahá'i to marry Rafi Y. Mottahedeh, an anthropologist, in 1929.
 They had two children, including Roy P. Mottahedeh, a historian.